danielquinn/Assembl/README.md

 > re-populating of the view-level caches.
 >
 > There are more complex alternatives to this model, including simple options
-> like a local Sqlite db, or more complex cross-continental, "eventually
+> like a local Sqlite db, a Redis cache, or more complex cross-continental,
-> consistent" MySQL clustering, but for data that rarely if ever changes,
+> "eventually consistent" MySQL clustering, but for data that rarely if ever
-> this makes the most sense to me.
+> changes, this makes the most sense to me.
 >
-> This nice thing about this system is that you can spin up multiple copies
+> The nice thing about this system is that you can spin up multiple copies
 > of it all over the world, maybe even run it on a service like AWS Lambda,
 > since the local storage is transitory.
 Any way you cut it, you never have
 > a bottleneck on your data server and the turn-around is stupid fast.